prometheus/prometheus/documentation/examples/contrib/kubernetes/rabbitmq/README.md

 easier to simply embed the **kbudde/rabbitmq-exporter** on the same pod as RabbitMQ, this way they share the same network.

-With this pod running you will have the exporter scraping data, but prometheus have not yet found the exporter and is not scraping data from it.
+With this pod running you will have the exporter scraping data, but Prometheus have not yet found the exporter and is not scraping data from it.

 For more details on how to use kubernetes service discovery take a look on the